Lars Peterson Editorial Services

 Portfolio

-Collected here are a couple examples of my recent work as a writer — contact me for lengthier excerpts.
+Collected here are a few examples of my work as a writer and editor — contact me for additional examples.

-As an editor, I’ve been responsible for dozens of titles, from acquisition through indexing, in travel, parenting, humor, and interactive entertainment.
+As an editor, I have been responsible for dozens of titles, from acquisition through indexing, in travel, parenting, humor, and interactive entertainment.
 See my resume for the complete list.

 Travel